-Students must have their own digital camera and access to Photoshop.
+Students must have their own digital camera and a computer that can run Photoshop.

 Students will develop:

 - independence of mind in developing their own ideas - an interest and enthusiasm for art and design - the experience of working with a range of media, including traditional and new media and technologies - an awareness of different roles, functions, audiences and consumers of art and design practice.